PTSD

 Initial Testing

-We use a patented, scientific approach with the neurophysiological data gathered through testing to develop a highly customized treatment plan aimed at encouraging healthy brain communication and function.
+We use a patented, scientific approach, leveraging neurophysiological data gathered through testing, to develop a highly customized treatment plan that supports healthy brain communication and function.

 Consultation

-At your second appointment, you will meet with Dr. Miller for a Consultation.
+At your second appointment, you will meet with Dr. Miller for a consultation.
 He will discuss your test results and whether he and our scientific team feel you may achieve results through our treatment protocol.
-This appointment will also serve to answer any additional questions you may have.
-After that second appointment, Dr. Miller will lay out your individualized treatment plan and the protocols to be followed for the best results.
-At that point, you may discuss fees, length of treatment, and schedules, and then decide whether to go forward and schedule your treatment.
+This appointment will also address questions you may have.

 Test Run – The Assessment